kadena-community/kadena.js/packages/libs/pact-script/README.md

 ## Smart Contract Methods

-Smart contracts can have three different type of methods
+Smart contracts can have three different types of methods.

 ### public methods

-theses are the public API that contracts exposes so user can call them via transactions or in test files.
+These are the public API methods that the contract exposes, allowing users to call them via transactions or test files.

 ```TypeScript
 class CoinContract extends PactContract {